 DownEast Acadia is a big place with lots to see.
-These interest based tours are a great tool to help you plan a drive around the region with stops along they way.
-Choose to hit all the stops, or just a few of them that are in a particular town or area.
-However you choose to experience our self-guided tours is up to you.
+These interest-based tours are a great tool to help you plan a drive around the region with stops along the way.
+Choose to hit all the stops or just a few in a particular town or area.
+However, if you choose to experience our self-guided tours is up to you.

 Fishing is a heritage in the DownEast Acadia region that extends back generations, among European settlers and much earlier for tribal communities.
 It remains deeply ingrained in today’s way of life among the small fishing communities along the coast.
 The trail takes you to wharves, packing plants, smokehouses, commercial fishing areas, and research facilities that help sustain today’s fisheries.

 Traversing the region from Penobscot Bay to Passamaquoddy Bay at the Canadian border, the trail builds on local resources to strengthen community life and visitor experience.
 Luckily all of the trail’s 45 sites are accessible from the road.
 Leave plenty of time—even a few days—to explore this trail.
 Take part in educational programs at oceanariums and research centers.
 Be sure to stop at The McCurdy Smokehouse in Lubec, the nation’s last traditional smoked-herring facility.
 The Waponahki Museum & Resource Center in Pleasant Point and the Abbe Museum in Bar Harbor are great resources describing native fisheries!

 Imagine a coastline lined with one-of-a-kind granite sculptures, all made by artists worldwide who gather yearly to create a unique public art collection.
 You’ll see those works along the Maine Sculpture Trail, an outdoor exhibit of 34 sculptures spanning 273 miles along the DownEast Acadia coastal region.